xnkhi/duatsite/src/content/docs/overview/interface.md

 description: How do I use the mizOS user interface?
 ---

-**This page will be going through a heavy rework when time is available.**

 By default, mizOS comes with i3 - an extremely fast/lightweight user interface. mizOS is tightly integrated into i3, giving it abilities never before seen in any other Linux distribution.

 Rather than being a "point and click" user interface, i3 is keyboard-oriented, meaning you mainly navigate it by using a set of keyboard shortcuts.
 This may seem a bit hard to learn at first, but it's not that difficult once you start using it.